-The West Central Park Project is dedicated to creating a public, open, green space that can serve the recreational, educational, artistic, and musical needs of the community in which it sits.
+The West Central Park Project is dedicated to creating a public, open, green space that can serve the educational, economic, and creative needs of the community in which it sits.
 The space created by the neighborhood, for the neighborhood, to be a model for other neighborhoods to create similar spaces and thereby improve their economy and their quality of life.

 These policies may be amended at any time by either the entire Board or the Executive Committee at the suggestion of any officer, volunteer or member of the community.